Cop pulls over speeding Hamilton man on anniversary of mum's fatal crash

 So when he was flashed by the patrol car and pulled over, he began admonishing himself.

-"This is so embarassing being pulled over in general, but also today," he said to himself.
+"This is so embarrassing being pulled over in general, but also today," he said to himself.

 The officer checked Jessep's licence and took a few steps back before returning to his window seconds later.